 - An explanation of how the final product will be publicly available.
 For example, will it be screened in theaters, will it be aired to television, will it be included in a published book?

-- A current qualifications form, biosketch, or CV to demonstrate the qualifications and experience of Principal Investigators and Co-Investigators with the duties described in the application.
+- A current CV, qualifications form, or biosketch, to demonstrate that the qualifications and experience of the Principal Investigator and Co-Investigators match their duties described in the application.

 How to Apply

 You should apply at least 4 months (preferably 6 months) prior to the desired start date of your project.

 For filming humpback whales in Hawaii, you must submit your application by July 1st of the prior calendar year.

 To expedite processing of your request, be sure to follow the application instructions (PDF, 22 pages).
 You can use this Word version of the application instructions as a template (DOCX, 22 pages).
 If we review your application, and the application instructions were not followed, your application will be returned to you.

 Office of Protected Resources